‘Put your coat on or you’ll catch a cold’ – it’s a phrase that becomes part of the job when you are a parent, isn’t it!

 We spend our lives trying to keep our children safe and healthy from outside dangers – ‘careful you don’t trip’, ‘wash your hands before you eat’ and so on … but how much time do we spend thinking about their health from the inside?

-Good eating habits are crucial for a healthy body and mind.
-Sunflower practitioner Sheree McGregor suggests thinking of your child’s food plate as an artist’s palette; “if it is bursting with colour, it will be bursting with flavour and good nutrition.”
+Children’s health and wellbeing charity, the Sunflower Trust, works with children of all ages to help them be the best that they can be with nutrition playing a major part.
+One of its practitioners, Sheree McGregor, suggests thinking of your child’s food plate as an artist’s palette; “if it is bursting with colour, it will be bursting with flavour and good nutrition.”

 She adds: “Internal chemistry of the body is not something we can see but when it is upset we feel it.
 It manifests in every aspect of our lives, from how energetic we are, to the foods we crave, to thoughts we have in our heads and our emotions.